Stansfield Hall Church of England | Methodist Church Primary School

 • If a pupil has a medical need then a detailed Health Care Plan is compiled.

-• Pupil Voice, Junior Leadership Squad, Ethos Group and whole school learning events.
+• Pupil Voice, Student Council, Ethos Group and whole school learning events.

 What specialist services and expertise are available at or accessed by the school?